Maurice Oldfield: Retirement

-After retiring from the MI6, Oldfield was a visiting fellow at All Souls College, Oxford until 1979.
+After retiring from MI6, Oldfield was a visiting fellow at All Souls College, Oxford, until 1979.
 Oldfield lived at Marsham Court, an apartment building in Millbank in the City of Westminster from the early 1970s until his death in 1981.
 A large explosive device was discovered by officers from Special Branch hanging on railings outside Marsham Court on 13 October 1975.
 The bomb was near Lockett's restaurant which was directly under Oldfield's flat.

 In 1979 the new prime minister, Margaret Thatcher, asked Oldfield to coordinate security and intelligence in Northern Ireland.

 After his retirement as Chief of the SIS, it emerged that Oldfield was homosexual, resulting in his security clearance being withdrawn shortly before his death in 1981.

-Oldfield died in March 1981, aged 66.
+Oldfield died in March 1981, aged 65.
 He is buried next to his parents and sister in St Anne's churchyard, Over Haddon, Derbyshire.

 Legacy

-Oldfield was reputedly one of the models for John le Carré's fictional character George Smiley, though Le Carré disputes this.
+Oldfield was reputedly one of the models for John le Carré's fictional character George Smiley, though Le Carré disputed this.
 In his memoir The Pigeon Tunnel: Stories from My Life Le Carré describes a lunchtime meeting between Oldfield, himself and Alec Guinness; this was intended to provide the actor with a sense of the manner and appearance of an "old spy in retirement".

 In October 2012, it was reported by the BBC's current affairs programme Panorama, that he had been linked to the Elm Guest House child abuse scandal, supposedly involving senior MPs and security personnel, by the Operation Midland investigation, and a Metropolitan Police informant.
 The investigation ended without charges, and in 2017 Oldfield was cleared of all allegations of child abuse at Elm Guest House and elsewhere.
 The accuser in the Operation Midland case, Carl Beech, was subsequently convicted of making up the allegations in 2019.